ytmytm/plus4-tcbm2sd/README.md

 **WARNING**

 1. Be sure to setup you USB dongle to 3.3V operation.
 They usually have a switch for that.
 2. For development I have been reflashing Arduino code while cartridge was still connected to the computer.
-For this case make sure **to disconnect VCC** line.
+For this case make sure **to disconnect the VCC** line.

 ### Autostart/boot feature

 If the filename is a single '*' (like after pressing `SHIFT+RUN/STOP`) then a small loader will be sent to the computer.
 This loader will try to load and run file `BOOT.T2SD` from the SD card's root folder.

-You can put there anything you like, but I recommend Directory Browser 1.2b patched for fast loading of the files.
+I recommend [loader/boot.t2sd](Directory Browser 1.2 (TCBM2SD)) patched for fast loading of the files.

 The source code for the loader is in [loader/loader.asm](loader) folder.
 You need [KickAssembler](https://www.theweb.dk/KickAssembler/) to rebuild it.

+This code also serves as an example how to handle fastloader protocol.

 The provided `Makefile` doesn't do much but it shows the order of commands: